ddnexus/pagy/docs/migration-guide.md

 ---
-title: Migration Guide
+order: 2
+icon: paper-airplane-24
+title: Migrate from other gems
 ---
-# Migrate WillPaginate and Kaminari
+# Migrate WillPaginate/Kaminari

 This page tries to cover most of the standard changes you will need to make in order to to migrate from a legacy pagination, however, if the legacy pagination is highly customized you may need more digging into the Pagy documentation.